Gracie Gilbert

 Since 2018 she has worked in the field of law in Western Australia.

 Early life and education

-Gilbert grew up in Perth, Western Australia.
+Gracie Gilbert grew up in Perth, Western Australia.
 She attended Mercedes College and the University of Western Australia, where she began a combined Bachelor of Arts and Bachelor of Laws degree, majoring in English and Women's Studies.

-She has since trained in acting at the 16th Street Actors Studio in Melbourne, Ali Robert Screen Studio in Perth, and with Tom McSweeney.
+She trained in acting at the 16th Street Actors Studio in Melbourne, Ali Robert Screen Studio in Perth, and with Tom McSweeney.
 In 2016 she studied producing at the Australian Film, Television and Radio School.

 She completed her Bachelor of Laws degree at the University of Notre Dame Australia in 2019.

+Career

+Aged 13, Gilbert's first role was as Vicki in Lockie Leonard.

+After completing school and beginning university studies, she played Tammy Lane in the Fox8 teen drama series SLiDE, filmed in Brisbane.

+She played gangster Squizzy Taylor's mistress Ida Pender in Underbelly: Squizzy, and as Annie in Love Child (2014).

+In 2014 she played Viola in a stage production of Shakespeare's Twelfth Night by Shakespeare WA.

+Since 2018 Gilbert has worked in the field of law in Western Australia.